marcelomoraes28/fbroadrunner/README.md

 ![alt text](roadrunner.png)

-A simple library that uses decorators pattern to help a build a sharing urls of messages or publication for facebook.
+An easy library that uses decorators pattern to help build sharing urls of messages or posts on facebook.

 ## Getting Started